Curb Your Toilet Header Photo

 What are the insights I can gather?

-After doing some preliminary research, I discovered that there is a tremendous market for an app like iToilet.
-The user market includes health related disorders (Irritable Bowel Syndrome, Crohn's Disease, Urinary Tract Infections, Prostate Cancer), on-the-go careers (delivery bikers, postal workers, Uber drivers), pregnant women, and families with small children.
+Preliminary research showed the market is niche on paper and large in practice.
+The people who plan their days around restroom access include those with health conditions (Irritable Bowel Syndrome, Crohn's Disease, Urinary Tract Infections, Prostate Cancer), people in on-the-go careers (delivery bikers, postal workers, Uber drivers), pregnant women, and families with small children.

 Persona Development